Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Motivic decomposition theorems

 \section{Motivic decomposition theorems}

 The coefficient ring $\Lambda$ is supposed to be finite and connected in this section.
 We write $p$ for the prime integer which is the characteristic of the residue field of $\Lambda$.

 Let $G$ be a semisimple affine algebraic group of inner type over a field $F$.
 We write ${\cT}_G$ (or simply $T$) for the set of the conjugacy classes of the {\em maximal} parabolic subgroups in $\bar{G}$ ($T_G$ can be identified with the set of vertices of the Dynkin diagram of $G$).
-The subsets of $\cT$ are in natural one-to-one correspondence with the set of conjugacy classes of all parabolic subgroups in $\bar{G}$ defined as follows: the conjugacy class corresponding $\tau\subset T$ is the image of the map associating to a Borel subgroup $B$ of $\bar{G}$ the intersection of the containing $B$ representatives of the classes in $\tau$.
+The subsets of $\cT$ are in natural one-to-one correspondence with the set of conjugacy classes of all parabolic subgroups in $\bar{G}$.
+This correspondence is defined as follows: the conjugacy class corresponding $\tau\subset T$ is the image of the map of the set of Borel subgroups in $\bar{G}$ into the set of parabolic subgroups in $\bar{G}$, associating to a Borel subgroup $B$ the intersection of representatives containing $B$ of the classes in $\tau$.
 For any subset $\tau\subset \cT$, we write $X_\tau$ or $X_{\tau,G}$ for the projective $G$-homogeneous $F$-variety of parabolic subgroups in $G$ of the type $\tau$.
-For instance, $X_{\cT}$ is the variety of the Borel subgroups.
+For instance, $X_{\cT}$ is the variety of Borel subgroups.
 Any projective $G$-homogeneous variety is isomorphic to $X_\tau$ for some $\tau$.

 \begin{dfn} Let $G$ and $\cT$ be as above.
 For any $\tau\subset \cT$, we write $M_\tau$ or $M_{\tau,G}$ for the indecomposable upper (see Definition \ref{def-outer} and Remark \ref{outer unique}) summand of the Chow motive (with coefficients in $\Lambda$) of the variety $X_\tau$.
 The set of the isomorphism classes $[M_\tau]$, where $\tau$ runs over the subsets in $\cT$, is called the {\em set of upper motives} of the algebraic group $G$. \end{dfn}